-A vital part of getting through the residency process is having the right representative by your side.
-This means that you will need to have some questions answered if you want to stand the best chance of getting through.
+Having the right representative by your side is vital to getting through the residency process.
+This means you will need to have some questions answered to stand the best chance of getting through.
 Here are five points that should factor into consideration who to choose to be your representative.

 Get the right advice!
 That way, you can make an informed decision about which category to apply for residency.
-This means that you’ll need a representative who is knowledgeable and experienced in completing paperwork.
+You’ll need a knowledgeable and experienced representative to complete the paperwork.
 They should also let you know what you need to complete the residency process.
 Plus, the representative should start working even if you are still in your home country.

-This may seem obvious, but you will need a representative who has full command of your language along with Spanish.
-This is because a representative that does not have sufficient command of English may mean they are telling you information that turns out to be misunderstood or flat-out wrong.
-Therefore, you want someone who knows your language quite well and can clearly relay what you need to know.
+This may seem obvious, but you will need a representative with full command of your language and Spanish.
+This is because a representative with insufficient command of English may mean they are telling you information that turns out to be misunderstood or flat-out wrong.
+Therefore, you want someone who knows your language well and can relay what you need to know.

 It’s easy to get buried in the paperwork!
 Your representative should be able to guide you through the residency process with a light touch.
 This means telling you exactly what you need to know without bogging you down in unnecessary details.
 When immigration makes a request, your representative will respond and inform you about what is happening.
 Plus, they should negotiate on your behalf if any unreasonable request is made, which has been known to happen with immigration services.

 The Right Connections